Skip to main content

 Challenge a chargeback

 You can request J.P.
-Morgan to challenge a dispute by sending a POST request to /disputes/{disputeId}/challenge endpoint.
+Morgan to challenge a dispute by sending a POST request to the /disputes/{disputeId}/challenge endpoint.
 This applies only to chargebacks.
 Remember to include your documentation to support the validity of your transaction in your challenge request.
-See documentation parameters.
+Refer to documentation parameters.

 Important request fields